WarpRomo/slurm-lightsail-cluster/README.md

 ---

 ## Option 2: Shell Scripts (Legacy)
-Download the shell scripts in this repository.
+Navigate to the `shell/` folder in this repository, and download the shell scripts.

 1. Modify `0_config.sh` so that the `IP_HEAD` and `IP_WORKER` variables match your **Public IPs**.
 2. Copy these shell scripts to **every** node.